-For instance, we previously performed mass spectrometric analysis of Lrp4-binding proteins and found the chaperon Mesdc2 as a candidate.
+For instance, we performed mass spectrometric analysis of Lrp4-binding proteins and found the chaperon Mesdc2 as a candidate.
 We confirmed their binding in cells, and revealed that Mesdc2 bind selectively to the lower molecular mass form of Lrp4 (lower Lrp4) but not to the upper, more glycosylated form (upper Lrp4).
 Although the Mesdc2 binds to lower Lrp4, forced expression of Mesdc2 increased upper Lrp4, implying a role for Mesdc2 in the Lrp4 glycosylation, which might facilitate the receptor's cell surface expression.
 Indeed, we found that down regulation of Mesdc2 expression in cultured myotubes suppressed cell-surface expression of Lrp4, or upper Lrp4 more specifically.
 Furthermore, downregulation of Mesdc2 also inhibited agrin-induced postsynaptic specialization in myotubes, which requires binding of Lrp4 to its extracellular ligand, the neural agrin.
 Together, these findings demonstrated that Mesdc2 plays a key role in Lrp4-dependent postsynaptic specialization probably by promoting glycosylation and cell-surface expression of Lrp4 in myotubes.
-Given that many genes encoding glycosylation enzymes have been found to be involved in the pathogenesis of CMS, we are investigating roles for glycosylation of Lrp4 and other NMJ-related proteins in their activities.
+We are investigating glycomic, transcriptomic and metabolomic data from skeletal muscle in order to understand molecular mechanisms underlying muscle atrophy.